 The 5 Factors That Drive Outdoor Stage Canopy Cost

-Five primary variables dictate the final price of Stage Covers.
+Five primary variables dictate the final price of tensile stage canopy.
 The first is the physical footprint and clearance height.
 A canopy requiring a 10-metre apex clearance demands significantly heavier steel columns and deeper foundation footings than one with a standard 6-metre clearance just to resist lateral wind loads.
 The second factor is the rigging load capacity.
 A structure engineered to suspend 3,000kg of line arrays and lighting trusses requires thicker steel profiles and reinforced connection nodes compared to a purely static shade structure.

 The final technical values should be confirmed against the project-specific engineering requirements and local code conditions.